Trump fires broadside at ‘pillaging’ Bidens, claims Ukraine push was only about ‘corruption’

 Trump on Friday was also asked whether the Justice Department was investigating the Bidens and their business dealings in Ukraine—but kicked the question back to the DOJ.

-“Well that you’d have to ask Attorney General Barr,” Trump said.
+“Well, that you’d have to ask Attorney General Barr,” Trump said.
 “As an observer—what I saw Biden do with his son, he is pillaging these countries and hurting us.”

 The DOJ did not comment.